 Winners of Covet International Awards 2019 ⇒ On day 3 of Maison et Objet 2019, the four winners of Covet International Awards were announced and today we will meet each of the winner projects and interior designers behind them.
 They are powerful design inspirations for your own projects!
 Scroll down to meet them.

-After the period of online voting for the favorite project per category, these are the winners per category of Covet Awards:
+After the period of online voting for the favourite project per category, these are the winners per category of Covet Awards:

 ASYA by PTang Studio Limited